min2ha/ukwa-site/content/target/102523/index.en.md

   "date": "2013-10-14T10:00:00",
   "open_access": true,
   "target_url": "http://www.aboutmyvote.co.uk/",
-  "description": "About my vote is a website run by the Electoral Commission.\r\n\r\nVoting is your democratic right as a citizen of the UK.\r\n\r\nAbout my vote is a place for you to find everything you need to know about registering to vote and voting in elections in the UK.", "end_date": null,
+  "description": "About my vote is a website run by the Electoral Commission.\n\nVoting is your democratic right as a citizen of the UK.\n\nAbout my vote is a place for you to find everything you need to know about registering to vote and voting in elections in the UK.", "end_date": null,
   "title": "About My Vote",
   "record_id": "20131014T100000/EHMlARKuOuUenJxaTASU3w==",